 To support the serving of medically tailored meals to 300 critically ill clients, their dependents, and caregivers in eastern Middlesex County.

-To support the Massachusetts launch of this project, founded by Ellen Goodman, that encourages the sharing of end-of-life wishes to create a more humane experience for the dying and their loved ones.
+To support a project, founded by Ellen Goodman, that encourages the sharing of end-of-life wishes to create a more humane experience for the dying and their loved ones.

 To integrate new technology, such as laptops and iPads, into the curriculum, providing students with varied learning channels through which they can excel.